RileyPut7/RIleyPut7/ListofAccomplishmentsinCollege.md

 ## Just Kidding

 I have had some trouble in college trying to find what I want to do in life.
 I went to Missouri S&T with a friend hoping to become a mechanical engineer with the help of and internship I had with General Electric Transportation before leaving for college.
 Unfortantely S&T did not work out and I got a scholarship offer of Room and Board to play on the Rocket league team here at Mizzou, kinda rad.
-Starting in the fall of 2019 I started taking Information Technology classes and I think this is where I am going to stay.
+Last fall is when I started taking Information Technology classes and I think this is where I am going to stay.

 ![Where I am Staying](https://i0.wp.com/marketbusinessnews.com/wp-content/uploads/2018/11/Information-Technology.jpg?w=1044&ssl=1)